 Warm Audio TB12 Tonebeast

-The Warm Audio TB12 Tonebeast (link to check the price on Amazon) is a great example of a rack-mounted microphone preamp (19″ rack-mountable).
+The Warm Audio TB12 Tonebeast is a great example of a rack-mounted microphone preamp (19″ rack-mountable).
 This relatively large preamp actually only has a single channel.
-However, the internal circuitry (including top-notch CineMag transformers) takes up significant space in order to allow the incredible flexibility and functionality of this preamp.
+However, the internal circuitry (including top-notch CineMag transformers) takes up significant space to allow this preamp's incredible flexibility and functionality.

 The TB12 is capable of supplying 71 dB of gain and has multiple options for maximal flexibility within one preamp unit.
 Let's go through the options here.

 - 2 switchable Cinemag transformers (steel and 50% nickel) for varying character

 - 2 switchable operation amplifiers: 1731 (vintage) and 918 (clean/modern)